 - A CDN with broad global coverage.

-At Kinsta, all the websites we host are powered by the Google Cloud.
-With its [gcp-datacenter-count] global data centers (and more added regularly), you can choose between them to place your web server closest to your visitors.
+At Kinsta, all the websites we host are powered by Google Cloud.
+With its 35 global data centers (and more added regularly), you can choose between them to place your web server closest to your visitors.

 If your site attracts a worldwide audience, you can further enhance its speed by opting for a Cloud Delivery Network (CDN).
 Cloudflare powers the Kinsta CDN — we’ll cover this in the next section.

 Next up is server configuration — what hardware and software stack does it use?
 Are they designed for fast WordPress hosting?